jkachmar/dotnix/README.md

 From the configuration directory, build the NixOS configuration and activate it.

-For example, the following will build and activate the `crazy-diamond` profile:
+For example, the following will build and activate the `star-platinum` profile:

 ```bash
 nixos-rebuild switch --flake '.#star-platinum'